phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 ### Screen Output

 While we see some screen output from the bootloader, our kernel still does nothing.
-Let's fix this by tring to output something to the screen from our kernel too.
+Let's fix this by trying to output something to the screen from our kernel too.

 Screen output works through a so-called [_framebuffer_].
 A framebuffer is a memory region that contains the pixels that should be shown on the screen.
 The graphics card automatically reads the contents of this region on every screen refresh and updates the shown pixels accordingly.